min-hinthar/spring2life/README.md

 Compassionate Care: Dedicated to the mental health heroes and vulnerable communities impacted by natural disasters.

-Technology Empowerment: Grateful to the contributors and communities behind Next.js, Appwrite, Twilio, Sentry, TailwindCSS, and ShadCN.
+Technology Empowerment: Grateful to the contributors and communities behind Next.js, Supabase, Twilio, Sentry, TailwindCSS, and ShadCN.

 Open Source Spirit: Inspired by the community-driven effort to create accessible technology for all.